Demira11/Demira-Pasalic/README.md

 #### I'm a Software Developer

 I am based in Brooklyn, New York and I really enjoy learning languages and frameworks like React.
-I also enjoy wireframe-ing in Canva :) My goal for next year is to get better at back-end 🤓
+I also enjoy wireframe-ing in Canva 𑁍 My goal for next year is to get better at back-end 🤓

-Skills: REACT / JS / HTML / CSS / Python
+Skills: REACT / JS / HTML / CSS

 - 🔭 I’m currently working on my portfolio, a pasta company webpage and a café website for customers.
 - 🌱 I’m actively learning back-end